Geosciences Course in Pollution Prevention and Treatment – GPTP

 • Hydraulics (5 ECTS)

-Semester 5 (September to October)
+Semester 5 (September–October)

-• Water purification and treatment (5 ECTS)
+• Water Purification and Treatment (5 ECTS)

-• Water microbiology (5 ECTS)
+• Water Microbiology (5 ECTS)

-• Water and waste chemistry (5 ECTS)
+• Water and Waste Chemistry (5 ECTS)

-• Soil science (3 ECTS)
+• Soil Science (3 ECTS)

-• Tools for professional integration (2 ECTS)
+• Tools for Career Integration (2 ECTS)

 • Internship from November to February (10 ECTS)